Sgòr Gaoith

 Sgòr Gaoith (Sgòr Gaoithe, 'windy peak') is a mountain peak in the far western massif of the Cairngorms in the Scottish Highlands.
 It is 1118 m high, and is the highest point on a long north-south ridge.
-The ridge is separated from the Braeriach massif to the east by Glen Eanaich and Loch Eanaich.
+The ridge is separated from the Braeriach massif to the east by Gleann Eanaich and Loch Eanaich.

 The name 'Sgòr Gaoith' also refers to the mountain as a whole.
 The other summits of the mountain are Sgòran Dubh Mòr (1,111 m high) to the north, and Càrn Bàn Mòr (1052 m high) to the south.
 The eastern side of Sgòr Gaoith is girded by steep cliffs which plunge down to Loch Eanaich; the western side is composed of heather slopes and a number of shallow corries.

 The two most commonly used routes up Sgòr Gaoith start from Glen Feshie to the west.
 One ascends the mountain via a track starting in the pine woods, leading up into Coire Ruadh and thence to the summit by a number of indistinct paths.
 The other starts further south down Glen Feshie from a car-park just before the farm of Achlean and reaches the summit via the lower peak of Carn Ban Mòr (1,052 m).